snu-sf/promising-coq/README.md

 ### Model

-- `lib`, `src/lib` and `src/hahn` contains libraries not neccessarily related to the relaxed-memory concurrency.
+- `lib`, `src/lib` and `src/hahn` contains libraries not necessarily related to the relaxed-memory concurrency.
     + Hahn is a library with many lemmas about relations, transitive closures, etc.

 - `src/lang`: Model (Section 2-4)